alisaifee/coredis/README.md

 coredis is an async redis client with support for redis server, cluster & sentinel.

-- The client API follows the specifications in the [Redis command documentation](https://redis.io/commands/) by using the following rules:
+- The client API uses the specifications in the [Redis command documentation](https://redis.io/commands/) to define the API by using the following conventions:

     - Arguments retain naming from redis as much as possible
     - Only optional variadic arguments are mapped to variadic positional or keyword arguments.